What Is Endometriosis?

 FACT

-There is no correlation between pain intensity and anatomic extent.
-Superficial implants can cause intense pain through local neurogenesis, while large endometriomas can be asymptomatic.
+Pain intensity does not correlate with anatomic extent.
+Superficial implants can cause severe pain through local neurogenesis, while large endometriomas can be asymptomatic.

 When to Seek Help

-If you suspect endometriosis, seek evaluation with a gynecologist — preferably one with experience in endometriosis.
+If you suspect endometriosis, seek evaluation with a gynecologist — preferably one experienced in endometriosis.
 Early diagnosis and adequate treatment can prevent disease progression and preserve fertility.

 FREQUENTLY ASKED QUESTIONS · 10